Bible verses for: Heroes of Faith

 Looking for more?
 Go to the Library topic for: Heroes of Faith

+By faith the harlot Rahab did not perish with those who did not believe, when she had received the spies with peace.
 And what more shall I say?
 For the time would fail me to tell of Gideon and Barak and Samson and Jephthah, also of David and Samuel and the prophets: who through faith subdued kingdoms, worked righteousness, obtained promises, stopped the mouths of lions, quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, became valiant in battle, turned to flight the armies of the aliens.
 Women received their dead raised to life again.
 Others were tortured, not accepting deliverance, that they might obtain a better resurrection.
 Still others had trial of mockings and scourgings, yes, and of chains and imprisonment.
 They were stoned, they were sawn in two, were tempted, were slain with the sword.
 They wandered about in sheepskins and goatskins, being destitute, afflicted, tormented— of whom the world was not worthy.
 They wandered in deserts and mountains, in dens and caves of the earth.
 And all these, having obtained a good testimony through faith, did not receive the promise, God having provided something better for us, that they should not be made perfect apart from us.

 1 Corinthians 10:13

 No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it.

 Now faith is the substance of things hoped for, the evidence of things not seen.
 For by it the elders obtained a good testimony.
 By faith we understand that the worlds were framed by the word of God, so that the things which are seen were not made of things which are visible.